-Display your house number on a DIY pumpkin topiary for a festive front porch idea!
+Display your house number on a DIY house no. pumpkin topiary for a festive front porch idea!

-A festive pumpkin topiary with our house number on it is a great statement for the front porch AND let’s our guests know they are in the right place.
+A festive house no. pumpkin topiary is a great statement for the front porch AND let’s our guests know they are in the right place.

 Attach the numbers to each pumpkin with a little bit of hot glue.

-I added a stem of faux leaves to the base of the topiary and pot purple asters to finish off my look.
-Bring on fall!
+I added a stem of faux leaves to the base of the topiary and a flower pot purple asters to finish off my look.